If you’re on the job hunt, you know how competitive the market is, so here are some interview mistakes to avoid at all costs.

 With very high competition and a tough market, it’s crucial now more than ever for candidates to make sure they stand out throughout the whole job hunt process.
 During the interview stage, job seekers should do their best to leave a lasting impression.

-Here are some common things that causes you not to be shortlisted for the next process.
+Here are some common things that may cause you not to be shortlisted for the next process.

 1. Lack of preparation